Daughter of a controlling mother, author of the upcoming book Unmasking the Controlling Mother.

 For three months, I did some soul-searching.
 I delved further into my spirituality, and I realized I had let my controlling parents ruin my life by running away.

 The relationship with my parents has never been the same.
 I became overly analytical to compensate for my mom’s irrationally emotional behavior.
 This has affected my entire life, particularly my relationships.
 Although I have emotions, no one ever sees them.
 I had come to see emotional outbursts of any kind as weakness.
 However, when I hit the age of 40, things changed.

 I eventually remarried and had a daughter of my own.
 Initially, I tried to keep my parents in my daughter's life thinking they could offer some enrichment.
 But every time I called my mother, she would say nothing but derogatory things about my husband and my life.

 These conversations with my mom would leave me feeling anxious, angry and frustrated.
 I inevitably took these feelings out on my husband and daughter.
 I eventually realized I couldn't keep doing this.
 The effects of each conversation lasted longer, and I would put off calling my mom as long as possible because I just didn't want to deal with her.
 This just lead to more anxiety and frustration and it took a toll on both me and my family.
+It was a vicious cycle.

 I eventually came to the conclusion that the only way to fix the situation was to stop talking to my mother altogether.
 It really wasn't a difficult decision.
 I knew I didn't want my daughter growing up exposed to my mother's vitriol.

 Best decision I ever made.

 My parents are now getting on in years, and their health is failing.
 Imminent death tends to make you rethink your decisions.
 I have lived the past 10 years without talking to my parents, with exception of my dad.